 Belleek Trail is a 4.5km trail in a mature woodland setting with magnificent views of the River Moy.

 Cyclists will pass the ‘Creteboom’ a concrete boat beached over 35 years ago, a famine wall, even a disused ice-house.
-Belleek Wood is a diverse woodland with mixed woodland types.
+Belleek Woods is a diverse woodland with mixed woodland types.
 Red squirrels are just some of the animals that call Belleek home and remember, keep a watch along the riverbank, you might catch a glimpse of some herons, kingfisher, seals and swans to name a few.
 The Belleek Trail can be walked or cycled.
 Cyclists are to be made aware that this trail is also used by walkers and runners.